-In 1925 the Rideau Canal was designated a National Historic Site of Canada (plaqued in 1926).
+In 1925 the Rideau Canal was designated a National Historic Site of Canada (plaqued in 1926, 1962 and 2013).
 In 2000 the Rideau Canal was designated a Canadian Heritage River in recognition of its outstanding historical and recreational values.
 In 2007 it was inscribed as a UNESCO World Heritage Site recognizing it as a work of human creative genius.
 The Rideau Canal was recognized as the best preserved example of a slackwater canal in North America demonstrating the use of European slackwater technology in North America on a large scale.
 It is the only canal dating from the great North American canal-building era of the early 19th century that remains operational along its original line with most of its original structures intact.
 It was also recognized as an extensive, well preserved and significant example of a canal which was used for military purposes linked to a significant stage in human history - that of the fight to control the north of the American continent.

 BOATING THE RIDEAU CANAL

 There is no minimum size of boat.
 The locks are operated for the tourist boater so the canal staff are used to handling any type of boat whether it be a canoe, kayak, PWC, runabout or cruiser.
 The maximum size of boat is 27.4m/90ft. length, 7.9m/26ft. width, 6.7m/22ft height.
 Under special circumstances, the Rideau can accommodate a boat up to 33.5m (110ft) long by 9.1m (30ft) in width.

 How deep is the channel?

 The navigation channel, which is clearly marked by buoys, maintains at least 1.5 metres (5 feet) of water under normal circumstances.
 The deepest part of the Rideau is in Big Rideau Lake, which reaches a depth of 100.3 metres (329 feet).